Palmoze5/rails-api-relationships-diagnostic/diagnostic.md

       # Your Response Here
     ```

-1. What is `Dependent: Destroy` and where/why would we use it?
+1. What is `dependent: :destroy` and where/why would we use it?

     ```md
     <!-- Your Response Here -->